-• Promote enhanced security and convenience through continuous innovation.
+- Promote enhanced security and convenience through continuous innovation.
 No one technology should be mandated for security and authentication, nor should one technology become a de facto mandate through "floor-setting."

-• Support policies that promote new entrants and empower consumers to utilize a broad array of financial technology products and solutions.

-• Support efforts to reduce fraud in the financial industry through the empowerment of innovators and innovation.

-• Legislative and regulatory policies impacting electronic payments should promote continued innovation and support free market economics.
+New rules should not deter technological innovations in payment systems. - Support policies that promote new entrants and empower consumers to utilize a broad array of financial technology products and solutions. - Support efforts to reduce fraud in the financial industry through the empowerment of innovators and innovation. - Legislative and regulatory policies impacting electronic payments should promote continued innovation and support free markets, not regulatory

-• Support efforts for faster and more efficient financial services, including the Federal Reserve's FedNow initiative for faster payment systems, central bank digital currencies (CBDCs), stablecoins, faster payments in real time, automation to improve efficiencies, including using AI and machine learning, and automated data workloads and data sharing to facilitate faster analysis.
+- mandates that fail to set a level-playing field for the entire payment and FinTech ecosystem. - Support efforts for faster and more efficient financial services, including the Federal Reserve's FedNow initiative for faster payment systems, central bank digital currencies (CBDCs), stablecoins, automation to improve efficiencies, including using AI and machine learning, and automated data workloads and data sharing to facilitate faster analysis. - Regulatory clarity for Earned Wage Access (EWA), a key area of innovation that offers consumers greater flexibility.
+TechNet urges the Consumer Financial Protection Bureau to engage with industry to ensure ongoing responsible development and availability of a range of EWA products that can serve different consumer needs and uses.

-● Federal Action Plan for Blockchain and FinTech Modernization, Legislative Tracking
+• Federal Action Plan for Blockchain and FinTech Modernization, Legislative Tracking

-• Support the U.S. Government's adoption of a coordinated approach to blockchain technology and position the U.S. as a leader in blockchain innovation.

-• Support and advocate for U.S. Government's adoption of policies that safely facilitate and encourage adoption of emerging technologies like blockchain, and create beneficial partnerships between financial institutions and fintech companies that improve consumer access, choice, and opportunity.

-• Support financial innovation initiatives around cryptocurrencies, blockchains, "tokenization" of assets and value, and recognize these technologies as significant market transformers in the financial and technology sectors.
+- Support the U.S. government's adoption of a coordinated approach to blockchain technology and positioning the U.S. as a global leader in blockchain innovation. - Support and advocate for the U.S. government's adoption of policies that safely facilitate and encourage the adoption of emerging technologies such as blockchain, and create beneficial - partnerships between financial institutions and fintech companies that improve consumer access, choice, and opportunity. - Support financial innovation initiatives around cryptocurrencies, blockchains, and "tokenization" of assets and value, and recognize these technologies as significant market transformers in the financial and technology sectors.

-● Anti-Money Laundering / Countering the Financing of Terrorism / Know Your Customer (AML/CFT/KYC) Compliance
+Anti-Money Laundering / Countering the Financing of Terrorism (AML / CFT) Compliance

-• Develop clarity around compliance with AML obligations while balancing law enforcement objectives, and doing so in a way that fully utilizes and exploits benefits arising from blockchain technology analytics.

-• Modernize AML/CFT/KYC regulations, taking into account the evolving landscape of financial crime, money laundering, and terrorist financing in view of blockchain technologies.

-• Support artificial intelligence/ machine learning (AI/ML) and blockchain technologies to improve efficient fraud and financial crime detection, surveillance, and mitigation.
+- Develop clarity around compliance with AML obligations while balancing law enforcement objectives, and doing so in a way that fully utilizes and exploits benefits arising from blockchain technology analytics. - Modernize AML/CFT/KYC regulations, taking into account the evolving - landscape of financial crime, money laundering, and terrorist financing in view of blockchain technologies. - Support artificial intelligence/machine learning (AI/ML) and blockchain technologies to improve efficient fraud and financial crime detection, surveillance, and mitigation.

-● Regulatory Oversight and Clarity for Digital Tokens, Wallets, Crypto-assets, Digital Securities

-• Promote education regarding blockchain, digital currencies, tokens, and digitized assets.

-• Provide clarity and regulatory certainty around business platforms built around digital tokens, and propose solutions to regulators and policymakers to help promote a predictable legal environment for companies working with digital tokens and digital token solutions.

-• Promote universal, "self-managed"type capabilities and controls (e.g., selfmanaged private keys, digital wallets, etc.) for digital tokens and digitized assets as a fundamental right, and enable individuals to engage in transactions and exchanges without a third-party intermediary. • Promote regulatory clarity around U.S. Securities Law and its impacts on blockchain industry, and develop modernized securities regulations governing tokenized securities.
+- Regulatory Oversight and Clarity for Digital Assets and Wallets - Promote education regarding blockchain, digital currencies, tokens, and digitized assets. - Provide clarity and regulatory certainty around business platforms built around digital tokens, and propose solutions to regulators and policymakers to help promote a predictable legal environment for companies working with digital tokens and digital token solutions. - Promote universal, "self-managed"type capabilities and controls (e.g., self-managed private keys, digital wallets, etc.) for digital tokens and digitized assets as a fundamental right, and enable individuals to engage in transactions and exchanges without a third-party intermediary. - Promote regulatory clarity around U.S. securities law and its impacts on the blockchain industry, and develop modernized securities regulations governing tokenized securities.

-• Develop frameworks for the regulation and oversight of digital assets that are securities, commodities, and currencies to enable companies and platforms that use them to have a predictable legal environment.
-Such frameworks should promote consumer protection and market stability while enabling U.S. companies to innovate and thrive in a global marketplace.
-Taxation and Accounting Treatment of Digital Assets
+- TechNet appreciates the efforts of the Biden administration and the U.S. Department of the Treasury to develop a comprehensive framework for digital and crypto assets. - Develop frameworks for regulating and overseeing digital assets that are securities, commodities, and currencies to enable companies and platforms that use them to have a predictable legal environment.
+Such frameworks should originate from Congress and promote consumer protection and market stability while enabling U.S. companies to innovate and thrive in a global marketplace.